bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 Now work through the points to be assigned.
 For each point:
 1. Target the laser pointer at the angular position to be assigned.
 2. Using the mouse, position the small rendered circle on the display being mesh mapped to align with the laser.
 Mouse Keys may be useful for the final positioning.
 Once you are satisfied with the position of the circle, click the left mouse key.
-You can then save this point by pressing the ‘d’ keyboard key.
 The green circle on the grid of circles should now have moved to the next point to be assigned.
 Repeat the previous step.
 3. If you wish to reassign a point you can right-click the mouse to move back to a previous point.
+4. Once you finish all points, click ‘d’ keyboard key.
+This will save the output to a .csv (you can click ‘d’ at any time to save current state)

-Once you have assigned all the required points close the shader window and workflow.
+Close the shader window and workflow.
 The mesh mapping .csv file will be saved in the location you specified before starting the workflow.

 ### Step 2 - Interpolating and formatting the mesh mapping file